Mark Zuckerberg just laid out his vision for the metaverse. These are the five things you should know.

 “You’ll get to decide when you want to be with other people, when you want to block someone from appearing in your space or when you want to take a break and teleport to a private bubble to be alone,” he said.
 Because the metaverse is still in its infancy, though, it’s not yet clear what other tools people might have for looking after themselves.

-Consider blocking, for instance: if a troll harasses you on Twitter, you can prevent them from seeing your tweets or interacting with you.
-But what happens if you wander into a shared virtual or public space — say, a concert’s after-party and see someone you absolutely don’t want to engage with.
+Consider blocking, for instance: If a troll harasses you on Twitter, you can prevent them from seeing your tweets or interacting with you.
+But what happens if you wander into a shared virtual or public space — say, a concert’s after-party — and see someone you absolutely don’t want to engage with?
 Will you be able to block them in a virtual world?
 What would they see if you did block them?
 It’s far too early to tell.

 Meta also addressed the role regulators could play in shaping the development of the metaverse.

-“The way I look at it is that in the past the speed that new technologies emerge sometimes left policymakers and regulators playing catch up,” said Nick Clegg, Meta’s Vice President of global affairs.
-“And I really think that it doesn't have to be the case this time round, because we have years until the metaverse we envision is fully realized.”
+“The way I look at it is that in the past the speed that new technologies emerge sometimes left policymakers and regulators playing catch-up,” said Nick Clegg, Meta’s vice president of global affairs.
+“And I really think that it doesn’t have to be the case this time around, because we have years until the metaverse we envision is fully realized.”

-Lawmakers have grown more sophisticated in the way they approach the nuances of social media, and with conversations around the metaverse becoming more popular, we’ll likely see them play a role in defining how some of its systems should work.
+Lawmakers have grown more sophisticated in the way they approach the nuances of social media, and with conversations around the metaverse becoming more popular, we’ll probably see them play a role in defining how some of its systems should work.
 But as The Post’s reporting on the Facebook Papers has shown, Zuckerberg — who is known to be a very hands-on executive — has made decisions that emphasized growth over people’s safety.
 Whether regulators will be able to curb the effects of his product decisions over the next few years is something only time can tell.